raph0222/vue-docker-jenkins-personal/README.md

 # READ ME

-Personal resume hosted on AWS EC2 instance : [https://raphael-rocha.xyz/](https://raphael-rocha.xyz/)
+Personal resume hosted on AWS EC2 instance (*It has stopped temporarily and requires content updates.*): [https://raphael-rocha.xyz/](https://raphael-rocha.xyz/)

 This project development is still ongoing.
 Improvements and backend project will be done.